PyRigi/PyRigi/doc/development/howto/documentation.md

 :tags: [skip-execution]

 long computation
-# the output is not displayed since the computation is long
 ```
 ````
+The tag is removed before the online documentation is compiled, hence the output is displayed there.
+Namely, the goal is to avoid long doc compilation on the `dev` branch, but to keep it in the online documentation.